stevehjohn/Epsilon/README.md

 - Sky to account for scale
 - Waterfall fade over world edge
 - Fix mouse tracking when scaled
+- Change the water/terrain height so everything looks good when water is about halfway up the walls

 ## Controls